Stability of Weighted Majority Voting under Estimated Weights

-Figure~\ref{Fig:SoO Parameter Delta} represents that with $\delta$ decreasing, $SoO(\pdisv)$ and its bounds also decreases to zero.
+Figure~\ref{Fig:SoO Parameter Delta} represents that with $\delta$ decreasing, $SoO(\pdisv)$ and its bounds also decrease to zero.
 There is a linear bound on the effect of $\delta$ (via the weaker bound).
 This implies that the uncertainty level of sources plays a significant role in determining the Stability of Optimality.
 In Figure \ref{Fig:SoO Parameter n}, with the number of identical sources $n$ increasing ($\pest=0.7$), $SoO(\pdisv)$ and the bounds change little, which implies source number perhaps influences little on the accuracy gap $SoO(\pdisv)$ (i.e., the gap in accuracy between decision making using unbiased trust and using trustworthiness).
 This means that the number of sources may barely influence how valuable it is to know the sources’ combined trustworthiness.

 In Figure \ref{Fig:SoO Parameter P One_Dim}, only $\pest_1$ is variable and it shows that $SoO(\pdisv)$ always remains low level and it is a piecewise function with local maximization.
 As studied in Section \ref{sub:DSA}, it becomes evident that the local maximization results from the piece-wise nature of the trustworthiness effect on decision accuracy.
-In Figure~\ref{Fig:SoO Parameter P Identical}, where all $\pest$ are increasing to $1$, $SoO(\pdisv)$ almost decreases to $0$.
+In Figure~\ref{Fig:SoO Parameter P Identical}, where all $\pest$ are equal and increase to $1$ simultaneously, $SoO(\pdisv)$ almost decreases to $0$.
 It makes sense because with the trustworthiness increasing, the decision accuracy increases more slowly due to the concavity of WMV with identical sources (See Lemma \ref{property of m-identical Weighted Majority Voting}).

-To conclude, the gap of Stability of Optimality $SoO(\pdisv)$ is mostly sensitive to increasing $\delta$, which depicts the range and variance of sources \trustworthiness{}, but not sensitive to the number of sources and other parameters.
+To conclude, the gap of Stability of Optimality $SoO(\pdisv)$ is somewhat sensitive to parameter $\delta$, which depicts the range and variance of sources \trustworthiness{}, but not sensitive to the number of sources and other parameters.
 Overall, the optimality of WMV has a high degree of stability, meaning $SoO(\pdisv)$ tends to be close to $0$.